 General Register Office (GRO)

-The duration of pregnancy from conception.
+The gestation period is the duration of pregnancy from conception.

 Population (Statistics) Act

-These Acts makes provision for certain information to be collected at the registration of the birth for statistical use.
+The Population (Statistics) Act makes provision for certain information to be collected at the registration of the birth for statistical use.
 This information is confidential and is not entered on the register.

-Local authority employee responsible for the registration of births, deaths, marriages and civil partnerships.
+A registrar is a local authority employee responsible for the registration of births, deaths, marriages and civil partnerships.

-Statutory appointment with responsibility for the administration of the registration acts in England and Wales and other related functions as specified by the relevant legislation.
+A Registrar General is a person who, under a statutory appointment, has responsibility for the administration of the registration acts in England and Wales and other related functions as specified by the relevant legislation.

-Only birth born in a maternity.
+A singleton is the only birth born in a maternity.